-Cameroon is engaging in a non-international armed conflict (NIAC) against Boko Haram in the Far North.
-In the Northwest and Southwest regions, a number of Anglophone separatist groups are fighting against the government for the independence of the region.
-Nevertheless, the violence does not amount to a NIAC.
+Cameroon is engaging in parallel non-international armed conflicts (NIAC) against Boko Haram in the Far North and against a number of Anglophone separatist groups, which are fighting against the government for the independence of the region in the Northwest and Southwest regions.

 - Cameroon is engaged in a NIAC against Boko Haram in the Far North region.
 Vigilante groups are also fighting against the non-state actor.
 However, they are not party to the conflict because they do not meet the organization requirement.

-- Since late 2017, the Cameroon’s armed forces, including an elite combat unit Rapid Intervention Battalion (RIB), have been involved in armed confrontations against a number of separatist groups operating in the Northwest and Southwest regions of Cameroon, in particular the the Ambazonia Governing Council (AGC) and its military wing (the Ambazonia Defense Forces, ADF) and the Interim Government of Ambazonia (IG) and its military wing (the Ambazonia Self-Defence Council, ASC), among others.
-However, the situation does not meet the threshold required by IHL to be considered a NIAC.
+- Cameroon’s armed forces, including an elite combat unit Rapid Intervention Battalion (RIB), have been involved in NIACs against a number of separatist groups operating in the Northwest and Southwest regions of Cameroon, in particular the the Ambazonia Governing Council (AGC) and its military wing (the Ambazonia Defense Forces, ADF) and the Interim Government of Ambazonia (IG) and its military wing (the Ambazonia Self-Defence Council, ASC), among others.

 Two criteria need to be assessed in order to establish whether the violence in Burkina Faso meets the threshold for non-international armed conflict: